kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     ```
     wget https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.2.1/docs/install/v2_2_1_full.yaml
     ```

+    !!!note "Manual SSL"
+        If you are not using cert-manager, remove related resources and annotations before applying.

     1. Edit the saved yaml file, go to the Deployment spec, and set the controller --cluster-name arg value to your EKS cluster name
     ```
     apiVersion: apps/v1